The Vermont Statutes Online

 (2) all annual and renewal fees collected by the Board pursuant to chapter 35 (medical cannabis registry) of this title.

-(a) The Board shall have the authority to charge and collect State and local license fees as provided under this chapter and chapter 33 of this title.
+(a) Authority.
+The Board shall have the authority to charge and collect State and local license fees as provided under this chapter and chapters 33, 35, and 37 of this title.
 State and local license fees shall be due and payable at the time of application or renewal.

-(b) The Board shall deposit State fees into the Cannabis Regulation Fund.
+(b) Cannabis Regulation Fund.
+The Board shall deposit State fees collected pursuant to chapters 33, 35, and 37 of this title into the Cannabis Regulation Fund.

 § 847.
 Appeals